-Since the Hausdorff distance does not return the object position in subpixel accuracy and in addition does not use image pyramids resulting in unreasonably long recognition times, the criteria of accuracy and computation time are only applied to the four remaining candidates.
+Since the Hausdorff distance does not return the object position in subpixel accuracy and in addition does not use image pyramids resulting in unreasonably long recognition times, the criteria of accuracy and computation time are only applied to the six remaining candidates.
+The least-squares adjustment is implemented as a subsequent refinement step in combination with the shape-based matching.
+Therefore, only the accuracy and the recognition time of the least-squares adjustment are analyzed, since the robustness is not affected and hence is the same as the robustness of the underlying recognition approach.

-3.2.
-Experimental Set-Up
+3.2 Experimental Set-Up

 In this section the experimental set-up for the evaluation is explained in detail.
 We chose an IC, which is shown in Figure 3, as the object to be found in the subsequent experiments.
 Only the part within the bounding box of the print on the IC formes the ROI, from which the models of the different recognition approaches are created (see Figure 4).
-For the recognition methods that segment edges during model creation (Hausdorff distance, shape-based matching, modified Hough transform) the threshold for the minimum edge amplitude in the reference image was set to 30 during all our experiments.
+For the recognition methods that segment edges during model creation (Hausdorff distance, shape-based matching, modified Hough transform, least-squares adjustment) the threshold for the minimum edge amplitude in the reference image was set to 30 during all our experiments.
 The images we used for the evaluation are 8 bit gray scale of size 652×494 pixels.
-For all recognition methods we used four pyramid levels except for the implementation of the Hausdorff distance, which does not support a pyramid approach.
+For all recognition methods using image pyramids, four pyramid levels were used to speed up the search, which we found to be the optimum number for our specific object.
+When using PatMax[®], there is no parameter that allows to explicitly specify the number of image pyramids to use.
+Instead, the parameter coarse grain limit can be used to control the depth of the hierarchical search, which has a similar meaning but can not be equated with the number of pyramid levels.
+Since this parameter can be set automatically, we assumed the automatically determined value as the optimum one and did not use a manual setting.